Zhenghangxu/Converse/README.md

 You would need to setup **Upstash** and **Toether AI** account to get started, but feel free to swap to other vendors

 You can start editing the pages by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-## What If I just want the data?
-You can go to [Open FDA](https://open.fda.gov/data/downloads/) and download the JSON files.
-Use this notebook as guide: [IPYDB](python/FDA-Dataset.ipynb)

 ## Tech Stack & APIs